Illustration of How to Create Entity Cheat Sheets for AI-Visible Posts

 • A password manager reduces reliance on memorized credentials

-• Phishing often precedes credential theft
+• Phishing often leads to credential theft

 5. Source references